roybailey/research-java8/README.md

 -----|------------
 `gradle build` | to compile and run the tests

+Please see license.
 No guarantees anything still works.